Hypoglycemia is one of the most common complications of diabetes treatment.

-Glucagon can be given at home and may be administered in the form of an injection by the individual with diabetes who is suffering from moderate to severe hypoglycemia or a family member or friend.
-It is also of course used by paramedics and in hospitals to help people with hypoglycemia.
+Glucagon can be given at home and may be administered in the form of an injection by the individual with diabetes who is suffering from hypoglycemia.
+It may also be administered by a family member or friend, and also of course used by paramedics and in hospitals to help people with hypoglycemia.

 Octreotide is a special medication that is used when blood sugars are low in people who are taking sulfonylureas (ie: glipizide, glyburide).
 These medications work by stimulating the release of insulin from the pancreas.
 Octreotide helps to counteract sulfonylureas by preventing the pancreas from releasing insulin.
 Octreotide is usually only used in hospitals to treat hypoglycemia.

 Learning how to prevent and treat hypoglycemia is critical to the daily life of a diabetic.